Forgiveness for Senior Citizens and Those Nearing End of Life

 Developed by Expertise, a consumer resource center based in Seattle, WA, this guide covers essential information for disability and special needs home remodeling.
 It identifies legal and financial resources available to citizens, seniors, and veterans; offer tips to hire the right home remodeler; and suggests modifications throughout the home to make the space as accommodating as possible.
 A truly inviting home environment is an important aspect of dealing with forgiveness and mental health for this special group of people.

 Did a family member pass away before you could make amends?

 Or the person hurt you so badly that making things right seemed impossible.
 How did it make you feel?
 Can you forgive yourself for any guilt that you have as a result of not taking action?
-Maybe the only feelings you've been able to muster over time are resentment or outright hatred.
+Maybe the only feelings you’ve been able to muster over time are resentment or outright hatred.
 Forgiveness could be the answer.
-Learn more by reading any of these books by Dr. Enright: Forgiveness Is a Choice; The Forgiving Life; 8 Keys to Forgiveness.
+Learn more by reading any of Dr. Enright’s self-help books.